 The 1st edition of the workshop was co-located with International Conference on the Theory of Information Retrieval (ICTIR 2017).

 The 2nd edition of the workshop was co-located with the Conference on Emperical Methods in Natural Language Processing (EMNLP 2018).

-The 3rd edition (WWW’19 special) of the workshop is co-located with The Web Conference 2019 (TheWebConf 2019) and held as a half-day event.
+The 3rd edition (special half-day edition) of the workshop was co-located with The Web Conference 2019 (TheWebConf 2019).